dmsc/mkatr/README.md

 - `-h`  Shows a brief help.

 - `-v`  Shows version information.

+Also, in front of each file name you can optionally add a list of attributes to be set for that file:

+- `+p`  Marks this file as protected (read-only).

+- `+h`  Hide file from directory.
+This only works in SpartaDOS-X.

+- `+a`  Marks the file as "archived".
+This only works in SpartaDOS-X.

 To place files inside a sub-directory, simply add the directory *before* all the files inside that directory.